samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

 > This document details requirements and tips for writing a docking container for SAMPL-challenges.
 For Python template files that follow this guide, please see [SAMPL-containers/tutorials/templates/docking](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials/templates/docking).
 For an example of a run-able docking main file, please see [SAMPL-containers/adv/main.py](https://github.com/samplchallenges/SAMPL-containers/blob/main/docking/examples/adv-tutorial/main.py).
 This guide is written under the assumption the reader has already gone through the [Docking Tutorial](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md).

 ## Input Requirements
-> Every container must be able to handle the following input flags.
-These are the only flags your container will be expected to handle.
-We typically use [`click`](https://click.palletsprojects.com/en/8.0.x/) to handle command line argument parsing, but feel free to use your preferred parser.
+> Every container must be able to handle the following input arugments.
+These are the only inputs your container will be expected to handle.
+We recommend using `argparse` to handle command line argument parsing.

 ### Required Inputs
 * Your container will be run with all the following inputs in the format: